-Mayoral and Community Board remuneration will continue to be set by the Remuneration Authority.
-These amounts and the 'governance pool' are reviewed annually by the Remuneration Authority.
+Updated determinations by the Remuneration Authority will be automatically applied to elected members.
+The amounts are reviewed annually by the Remuneration Authority.

 Salaries are currently paid monthly with travel allowances and expense reimbursements paid monthly.
 All salaries are taxable.

 Members are considered to be self-employed for tax and ACC purposes.